Research in the Sleight lab uses an integrative approach to dissect questions of how and why skeletons are made in marine organisms.

 To dig into mechanistic questions, we have to use species that are amenable to manipulation in the lab.

 We are collaborating with the Henry Lab at the University of Illinois, and the Lyons Lab at Scripps Institution of Oceanography, UC San Diego.
-This team of incredibly talented developmental biologist are firmly forging the path for Crepidula (slipper snails) as a powerful model to study the evolution of developmental processes in the Spiralia.
+This team of talented developmental biologists are developing Crepidula (slipper snails) as a powerful model to study the evolution of developmental processes in the Spiralia.
+Here in the UK, the Sleight Lab uses slipper snails as a system for both comparative and mechanistic questions.

-Links to their recent papers, resources and awesome science:
+Links to recent slipper snail papers, resources and awesome science:

 - An automated aquatic rack system for rearing marine invertebrates